thomas-lauer/PrintNightmare/readme.md

 ***The fix that we released today fully addresses the public vulnerability, and it also includes a new feature that allows customers to implement stronger protections.
 See: KB5005010: Restricting installation of new printer drivers after applying the July 6, 2021 update***

 ***Please note that not all versions of the update are available today as some packages are not quite ready for release.
 We feel that it is important to provide security updates as quickly as possible for systems that we can confidently protect today.
 Unfortunately, security updates for Windows Server 2016, Windows 10, version 1607, and Windows Server 2012 will be delayed for a short period, but they are expected soon.***

+***After installing this and later Windows updates, users who are not administrators can only install signed print drivers to a print server.
+By default, administrators can install signed and unsigned printer drivers to a print server.
+The installed root certificates in the system’s Trusted Root Certification Authorities trusts signed drivers.***

 Vogehensweise von der DATEV dokumentiert https://apps.datev.de/help-center/documents/1021024